karmab/kcli/README.md

 Note that disks based on a LVM template always have the same size as the template disk!
 The code above creates a template-disk that is only just big enough to match the size of the (raw) template.
 You may want to grow this disk to a reasonable size before creating VM's that use it!
 Alternatively, you can set the TSIZE parameter above to a static value, rather than using the size of the image.

 Note also that kcli uses the default ssh_user according to the different [cloud images](http://docs.openstack.org/image-guide/obtain-images.html).
-To infer It, kcli checks the template name.
+To guess it, kcli checks the template name.
 So for example, your centos image MUST contain the term "centos" in the file name, otherwise the default user "root" will be used.
-You can nose around the code here [`kvirt/_init_.py`](https://github.com/karmab/kcli/blob/master/kvirt/__init__.py#L1240)

 ## Cloudinit stuff